rohitmusti/3-player-chess/README.md

 [ ] define rules about how you can move when you are in check

+[ ] visualize board

+[ ] create system so that you can connect multiple computers to same game

 [ ] create system for being able to play multiple games at once

 - this will probably start out as a link system